Package 'nectar'

 response_parser

 (function) A function to parse the server response (resp).
-Defaults to httr2::resp_body_json(), since JSON responses are common.
+Defaults to resp_tidy(), which applies a tidying policy from the request when available and otherwise uses resp_body_auto().
 Set this to NULL to return the raw response from httr2::req_perform().

 Value